 In February 2023, we entered into a securities purchase agreement with several institutional and accredited investors, including holders of more than 5% of our total common stock outstanding on the date of the securities purchase agreement, pursuant to which we issued and sold 16,116,000 shares of common stock, pre-funded warrants to purchase 800,000 shares of common stock, and warrants to purchase 12,687,000 shares of common stock.
-Pursuant to the securities purchase agreement, we are obligated to register for resale such securities.
+During the three months ended June 30, 2023, all of the pre-funded warrants were exercised.
+Pursuant to the securities purchase agreement, we have registered for resale such securities.
 If these additional shares of common stock, and the shares of common stock issuable pursuant to such pre-funded warrants and warrants, are resold, or if it is perceived that they will be resold, in the public market, the trading price of our common stock could decline.